 To lift the quilt from the tub, use a white sheet to create a sling.
 Allow the excess water to drain.
 Place the quilt on a bed of heavy towels on the floor with a plastic tarp underneath to prevent damage to floors.
 Remember to handle wet quilts gently—pulling can break seams and cause damage.

 Drying the Quilt

-If flat is not an option, store the quilt in a cotton or muslin bag or in boxes sold for archival storage.
-These are usually made of acid-free paper and are perfectly safe to use.
-However, if you are concerned about the box getting crushed, purchase a plastic storage box.
-The box must be made of cast polypropylene to be safe for your keepsakes.
-Look for the #5 within the recycling triangle or the letters “PP” to be sure that you have the correct type of box.
+- Plastic bin: If you're concerned about the box getting crushed, choose a plastic bin as a last resort—because the quilt needs to be able to breathe.
+The plastic container must be made of cast polypropylene to be safe for your keepsakes.
+Look for the number five within the recycling triangle (usually located under the bottom of the bin) or the letters “PP” to ensure you have the correct type of box.

 - Acid-free tissue paper: Before you fold a quilt and store it, use acid-free tissue paper as padding to prevent sharp creases.

 Never use mothballs when storing an antique quilt.
 The chemicals in the balls could break down the fragile fibers of your quilt.

 Before you clean an old quilt, repair any rips or tears in the fabric, which will also preserve the life of the quilt.
 Spread out the quilt, and examine carefully for any worn patches, rips, or stains.